Title IX/Sexual Harassment

 • Reporting Sexual Misconduct Externally

-The College strongly encourages you to promptly report alleged incidents of sexual misconduct to the police.
+The University strongly encourages you to promptly report alleged incidents of sexual misconduct to the police.
 It is important to preserve evidence as may be necessary to the proof of criminal charges.
 Law enforcement can help ensure the preservation of evidence and facilitate a timely investigation and response.
-College representatives are available to assist you in notifying law enforcement of an incident of sexual misconduct and in contacting law enforcement or legal service organizations to learn about these remedies.
+University representatives are available to assist you in notifying law enforcement of an incident of sexual misconduct and in contacting law enforcement or legal service organizations to learn about these remedies.
 An individual may also choose not to report an incident to law enforcement.
-Except in instances where the victim is under the age of 18, the College will respect a victim's decision regarding whether to report an incident to local law enforcement.
-Where an incident involves the suspected abuse of a minor, certain individuals at the College may have an obligation to report to law enforcement under New York State Law.
+Except in instances where the victim is under the age of 18, the University will respect a victim's decision regarding whether to report an incident to local law enforcement.
+Where an incident involves the suspected abuse of a minor, certain individuals at the University may have an obligation to report to law enforcement under New York State Law.

 NYPD Sex Crimes Report Line: 212- 267-7273